cernops/jens/ENVIRONMENTS.md

 However, the same way as dynamic environments:

-* If a module/hostgroup is removed from the library, it will be removed from all the shapshots too, as if they were dynamic environments.
+* If a module/hostgroup is removed from the library, it will be removed from all the snapshots too, as if they were dynamic environments.

 ## Parser type